dcao/website/blog/2026-06-06--digital-ideas/index.md

 computing.

-The lesson is that I don't need to take my work as literally needing to make political change.
+The lesson is that I don't need to take my work as literally needing to make political change ^[To add a finer point on this for the PL girlies: while I'm happy for my work to materially improve the (work) conditions of organizers and movements workers whose work I care about, I think what continues to compel me towards PL as a research discipline is that the tools we make can be very imaginative and speculative, that our tools and techniques can be very general and not necessarily wedded to a particular domain, and that we can work concepts and theorization in ways that subtle but that live and breathe in the design decisions of our tools.
+One broader reflection I had during this week is that I do think CS is still cool, and in fact, I do think there is a lot of conceptual and political work left to be done with programming tools.
+I want to commit to that project, both in a defensive way---we can't cede the future to fascists---and in an affirmative way---we must do the work of imagining otherwise in our interfaces with computing.].
 And in doing so, my work is free to be imaginative, to sit in an otherwise outside "can we make PDF data extraction marginally faster" and to imagine another way of being with technology, to be interesting computationally and weave in my conceptual inspirations---my friends' artistic and archival practices, my own conversations with my elders, and the new interlocutors I've found here---in ways that feel lived and aren't constrained to the hyperliteral.
 I want to do work that speaks to marginality in computing in the same way a close reading of the *Cancer Journals* would speak to disability and queerness, in the same way *Bodyminds Reimagined* reads theorizing of Blackness and disability in Black speculative fiction.
 And at the same time, I am under no pretenses that this intellectual work can be conflated with the real, material work of creating solidarity and liberation and otherwise in the real world.

 ---